 - reduces anxiety, worry and stress for you and your child

-- helps your child know what to expect when going to hospital
+- helps your child know what to expect

 - involves your child and helps her feel more in control.

 As part of your planning, you can think about how to talk with your child about hospital, what to do before you go and what to take with you.

 If your child is going to a major children’s hospital, check out the hospital’s website.
 Most children’s hospitals have a lot of information about what to expect and how to plan your visit.
 Some even let you do a virtual tour, so you can see what the hospital looks like.

 The first step in preparing your child for hospital is preparing yourself – getting all the information you need and working out what, when and how to tell your child.

 You might need to ask doctors or health professionals questions, so you know what’s happening and can explain things to your child.
 It’s also good to find out about appointments and how long they’ll take, as well as where you need to go.

 Gathering information, talking with your child, and helping your child feel more confident can also help you feel better about the situation.

 Giving your child information about going to hospital